Vidyaa123/terraform-beginner-bootcamp-2023/README.md

 Create a user in IAM and add to Admin(Admin access to all services) user group.
 Create User credentials and add to env vars

 Add through `export` or `gp env` (to persist) the env vars

+## Terraform Random Bucket Name Generation

+### Terraform Registry
+Terraform registry contains the providers and modules in this url[Terraform Registry](Registry.terraform.io) -- Providers are direct interfaces to the API
+-- Modules are templates created by using code which can be shred and re-used

+We will be using a [random provider] (https://registry.terraform.io/providers/hashicorp/random/3.5.1) in this project

+main.tf is the top level module

+### Terraform Init
+Run terraform Init creates a .terraform file and .terraform.lock.hcl This downloads the binaries of the providers that will be used in the project Terraform providers are written in Go and the terraform provider file is downloaded into .terraform folder This folder doesnt **need to be commited**.
+Hence ignored in .gitignore

+### terraform plan

+`terraform plan`

+This command shows the state of the infrastructure and any changeset.

+### Terraform Apply

+`terraform apply` -- this command will run the plan and and execute the changeset or

+`terraform apply --auto-approve` -- this command to automatically approve the apply

+### Terraform Lock files

+`.terraform.lock.hcl` contains the locked versioning for the providers or modulues that should be used with this project.

+The Terraform Lock File **should be committed**

+#### Terraform State Files

+`.terraform.tfstate` has the current state of your infrastructure

+This file **should not be commited**.
+This file contains sensitive data and hence at risk of losing state of infrastructure

+#### Output the bucket name
+Prints the bucket name
+`$ terraform output random_bucket_name
+"v0TmpsGrE8c3Z8oc"
+`